Jared Wells

-Jared Linn Wells (born October 31, 1981 in Freeport, Texas) is a professional baseball pitcher who is currently a free agent.
-He appeared briefly in Major League Baseball (MLB) with the San Diego Padres in 2008.
+Jared Linn Wells (born October 31, 1981) is an American former professional baseball pitcher who pitched in 8 Major League Baseball (MLB) games with the San Diego Padres and Seattle Mariners in 2008.

 Professional career

 San Diego Padres

-Wells was Selected by the San Diego Padres in the 31st round of the 2002 Major League Baseball Draft, signed by San Diego Padres scout Jay Darnell in 2003.
+Wells was selected by the San Diego Padres in the 31st round of the 2002 Major League Baseball draft and signed by Padres scout Jay Darnell in 2003.
 That year, Wells was assigned to the Short-Season A Eugene Emeralds.
-He had a record of 4-6 with a 2.75 ERA.
+He had a record of 4–6 with a 2.75 ERA.
 The ERA was good enough for seventh lowest among Northwest League starters.

 In 2004 Wells was sent up to the Single-A Fort Wayne Wizards.
-He compiled a 4-6 record with 4.09 ERA in 14 starts.
-This soon earned him a promotion to the Advanced-A Lake Elsinore Storm there he had a record of 4-6 with a 4.52 ERA in 12 starts.
+He compiled a 4–6 record with 4.09 ERA in 14 starts.
+This soon earned him a promotion to the Advanced-A Lake Elsinore Storm there he had a record of 4–6 with a 4.52 ERA in 12 starts.

 The Padres decided to keep Wells at the Advanced-A level but he soon found himself a promotion to the Double-A Mobile BayBears in 2005.
-He went 13-8 with a 3.68 ERA in a combined 1631/3 innings between the two clubs, tied for the lead among Padres' farmhands in wins, while his ERA ranked fourth.
+He went 13–8 with a 3.68 ERA in a combined 1631/3 innings between the two clubs, tied for the lead among Padres' farmhands in wins, while his ERA ranked fourth.
 Wells captured the California League ERA title and was named the league's Pitcher of the Year.
-Wells was named the Padres Minor League Pitcher of the Year at the club's annual organization postseason Awards Dinner on November 3.
+Wells was named the Padres Minor League Pitcher of the Year.

-Wells split the 2006 season between Double-A Mobile and the Triple-A Portland Beavers, Wells combined record was 6-12 with a 5.16 ERA in 27 starts.
-In 12 games at Mobile, went 4-3 with a 2.64 ERA.
-Wells was promoted to Triple-A on June 17 where he struggled with a 2-9 record with a 7.27 ERA.
+Wells split the 2006 season between Double-A Mobile and the Triple-A Portland Beavers.
+In 12 games at Mobile, he went 4–3 with a 2.64 ERA.
+He was promoted to Triple-A on June 17 where he struggled with a 2–9 record with a 7.27 ERA.
 In 2007 Wells saw consistent action at the Triple-A level with Portland but struggled in his transition to the bullpen.
-Wells went 2-9 with a 5.24 ERA.
+Wells went 2–9 with a 5.24 ERA.
 He also recorded nine saves.